Naruto Tier List: All Canon Arcs Ranked

 I will combine this arc with the fated battle between the two brothers, which is anciently Sasuke vs. Itachi.
 In this arc, we had Sasuke forming Team Habi and him turning on Orochimaru, which was a huge plot twist.
 We saw Naruto teaming up with Hinata’s team to search for Itachi so he could find Sasuke there and convince him to come back.
 Deidara and Sasuke Although there were undoubtedly many issues with this bout, it was nonetheless well-staged.

+Ignoring the questionable writing choices and other narrative flaws, the battle itself was so colorful and spectacular that it successfully engrossed and captivated me.
+With the benefit of hindsight, how the Uchiha battle was scripted starts to make sense.
 It came off as tepid and disappointing despite being built up and bursting with subtle and exuberant emotions at the seams.
 Itachi struggled to fight to his total capacity for various reasons, and the combat had several strange turns and pauses.

 Tale of Jiraiya, the Gallant